bitpay/bitcore-website/generated/bitcore-node/lib/services/address/index.md

 ### addressService.getOutputs(addressStr, options, callback)
-Will give outputs for an address as an object with: address - The base58check encoded address txid - A string of the transaction hash outputIndex - A number of corresponding transaction output height - The height of the block the transaction was included, will be -1 for mempool transactions
+Will give outputs for an address as an object with: address - The base58check encoded address hashtype - The type of the address, e.g. 'pubkeyhash' or 'scripthash' txid - A string of the transaction hash outputIndex - A number of corresponding transaction output height - The height of the block the transaction was included, will be -1 for mempool transactions